logicminds/rubyipmi/README.md

 ```

 ### How to get the results of the command
 After running a command it may be desirable to get the results for further processing.
+Note that there are two kinds of results.
+1. the text returned from the shell command, this is stored in @results
+2. the status value returned from the shell command (true or false only) this is returned from runcmd.

-To get the results, follow the example below:
+To get the results:

 Example:

 ```
     def status
-      command("--stat")
+      value = command("--stat")
+      if value == true
          @result.split(":").last.chomp.trim
+      end
     end

     def command(opt)